technopriest-crypto/exercise-token/README.md

       	"endAt": null
       }
       ```
-      Find the job id at the top of the webpage after creating the job

       Set the env var for the job just created using the jobid from your web interface: `export CLNODE_JOBID=YOUR_JOB_ID`